roman-milk/roman-milk.github.io/tastes-like-candy.md

  I gulped and pulled over to the side.
 As I turned to look at them, they turned and walked into a park.
 I lost sight of them, so feeling like I needed to take a risk to get a glimpse of Marcus, I slipped out of the car and went to follow them.

  I entered the park from a different direction then they did so they wouldn't see me.
 It was a big park, so it was easy to hide.
 It was a nice, open park, with lots of grass and trees and places for people to relax.
 I walked around a bit, looking for them, until I looked across the park and saw them.
 I found a bench nearby and sat down to watch.
-Report_Story #6